 Have you ever returned from a trip, looked at all of the photos you took and wondered where to start with organizing them?
 How do you put them into a cohesive story that your friends and family will appreciate?
 How do you prepare for that organizing and presentation when you are out in the field?
 How do you create a written story around the photos?
 And what options are available for presenting the photos into a story?

-Join me in the beautiful Rocky Mountains in June 2018 for this three-day workshop through Rocky Mountain Conservancy to photograph the early summer wildlife, wildflowers and landscapes of the high country and learn how to write the story to accompany the photos.
+Join me in the beautiful Rocky Mountains in October 2019 for this three-day workshop through Rocky Mountain Conservancy to photograph the fall wildlife and landscapes of the high country and learn how to write the story to accompany the photos.

 Where: Rocky Mountain Conservancy — Field Institute, Estes Park, Colorado